 - Once in CMOS verify that your parallel port is enabled or installed.

 - Next, verify the printer or parallel port mode.
-This option will often have different modes.
 If your parallel port is set to ECP mode, we suggest trying a different mode.

 Other parallel device